Madhu2696/Data-Integration-from-multiple-sources/README.md

   - Ensure the relationship is **one-to-many** (one customer can have many sales).

 #### Step 3: Data Integration and Calculation
-Now that the data is integrated, you can create new columns or measures.
+Now that the data is integrated,  can create new columns or measures.
 Measure:
       1.Total Sales = SUM(SalesData[SalesAmount])
       2.Average Date of birth = AVERAGE(CustomerData[Date of birth])

 #### Step 4: Build Visualizations
-Now you can create visuals based on the integrated data.
+Now  can create visuals based on the integrated data.

 1. Sales by Region:
    - **Axis**: Region (from the Information table).